Marketing Best Practices: Why Not Just Stream To Facebook Live?

 If there are any issues with your stream – or your stream is taken down for any reason – there is no one to call at any large social media platform.
 Many large companies stream on multiple platforms to account for any outages caused by electricity, bandwidth, or the platform.
 When streaming to more than one player/platform, you have a back up to direct your audience to in case of emergency.
 Additionally, dedicated streaming platforms like Livestream offer round the clock support for Premium and Enterprise customers.
 If you have issues with your stream, we’re a phone call away.

-- How to connect with viewers on Facebook Live.
+- How to connect with viewers on Facebook Live and other social media platforms.

 - How to stream to Facebook Live.